-- To qualify, districts must submit plans in compliance with state standards. - A minimum of 20% of all new housing must be affordable and a minimum of 50% of the funds must be spend on infill supportive infrastructure, including water, sewer, energy improvement, environmental cleanup, sidewalks, parks, transit facilities and economic development. - RISE districts will have access to TIF comprised of local property, sales and use tax increments, and state sales tax increment. - RISE financed projects must pay prevailing wages to construction workers, among other labor standards.
+- A minimum of 30% of all RISE funds must be spent on affordable housing and a minimum of 50% of the funds must be spend on infill supportive infrastructure, including water, sewer, energy improvement, environmental cleanup, sidewalks, parks, transit facilities and economic development. - RISE districts will have access to TIF comprised of local property, sales and use tax increments. - RISE financed projects must pay prevailing wages to construction workers, among other labor standards.